sarahzrf/pyglossary-cc-cedict/README.md

 This is a PyGlossary plugin.
 To use it, simply clone this repository as a subdirectory of the PyGlossary plugins directory and use PyGlossary normally with this plugin and an (unzipped) copy of CC-CEDICT as the input.
+You can find the plugins directory at `~/.pyglossary/plugins/` on Unices, `~/Library/Preferences/PyGlossary/plugins/` on macOS, and `%APPDATA%\PyGlossary\plugins\` on Windows.

 For StarDict/GoldenDict, at least, compressing the output dictionary seems to take a long time, so be patient—PyGlossary hasn't crashed.
 It may take up to 10